-If you have been denied SSDI thus far, you have the right to file a civil complaint with the US District Court in your state.
+If you have been denied Social Security disability insurance (SSDI) thus far, you have the right to file a civil complaint with the US District Court in your state.
 This is the last level of the Social Security disability appeals process.
 While very few cases make it to federal court, some deserving individuals have been successful at winning disability awards at this level.

 Should I hire an attorney or an advocate to help me win my claim if I have already been denied?

 When applying for SSDI benefits, there are many steps in the process.
-It is not uncommon to be denied benefits at several points along the way.
-It is never too late to hire an experienced attorney or disability advocate to assist you with the process.
+And it is not uncommon to be denied benefits at several points along the way.
+So, if you are someone who was denied Social Security disability for the 2nd time, it is probably worth considering hiring and working with an attorney.
+The good news is that it is never too late to hire a disability lawyer or disability advocate to assist you with the process.

 Through your appeals process, whether it’s from your first or second denial, a lawyer can help you demonstrate that you qualify for disability benefits.
 A lawyer may be able to help you gather missing medical evidence, get letters for support from doctors, have expert witnesses and represent you in court.
 Complete the Free Case Evaluation on this page to get in touch with a participating attorney in our network that takes cases in your area.